tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 A lot of people think that caching is a silver bullet that can help with any performance issue.
-“When in doubt, add more cache”.
-In vinyl, caching is viewed rather as a means of reducing the overall workload and consequently, of getting a more stable response time for those requests that don’t hit the cache. vinyl boasts a unique type of cache among transactional systems called a “range tuple cache”.
+"When in doubt, add more cache".
+In vinyl, caching is viewed rather as a means of reducing the overall workload and consequently, of getting a more stable response time for those requests that don’t hit the cache. vinyl boasts a unique type of cache among transactional systems called a "range tuple cache".
 Unlike, say, RocksDB or MySQL, this cache doesn’t store pages, but rather ranges of index values obtained  from disk, after having performed a compaction spanning all tree levels.
 This allows the use of caching for both single-key and key-range searches.
 Since this method of caching stores only hot